Learning Mutually Informed Representations for Characters and Subwords: Model Extensions

-\paragraph{Results} Table \ref{tab:comparison} shows the results of the pre-trained entanglement model fine-tuned on WNUT-17.
-We pre-train the one-COTRM entanglement model on 8\% of the corpus consisting of WikiText-103 \cite{merity2016pointer} and Bookcorpus \cite{zhu2015aligning}.
-We see that the pre-trained entanglement model fails to outperform the standard, un-pretrained entanglement model.
+We pretrain a 1-layer entanglement model on 8\% of WikiText-103 \cite{merity2016pointer} and Bookcorpus \cite{zhu2015aligning}.
+Details on pretraining are in appendix \ref{app:pretraining}.
+From table \ref{tab:comparison} \& \ref{tab:TweetEval}, we see that the pre-trained model fails to outperform the standard, un-pretrained entanglement model.
 This suggests that pretraining does not appear to help the model generalize.
-Nevertheless, it is also possible that the scale of the pretraining is not large enough for it to exhibit a positive influence on the model, and it is worth further investigation.
+Nevertheless, it is also possible that the scale of pretraining is not large enough for it to exhibit a positive influence, and we leave it to future work.